-This condition will be implemented at the time of final plat.
+This condition will be implemented after this DSP is approved.

 2. Prior to the issuance of any permits which impact jurisdictional wetlands or wetland buffers, the applicant shall submit copies of all federal and state wetland permits, evidence that approval conditions have been complied with, and associated mitigation plans.